 Victor OrrFuneral Associate

 A lifetime resident of Charlotte and Mecklenburg County, Vic first began working part time with this family owned funeral home in 1967.
 He was also going to college and working with the Mecklenburg County Police Department from which he retired after 30 years, the last 9 years serving as Chief of Police.
 Married to his wife, Judy, since 1965 they have 3 children and 4 grandchildren.
 He and Judy are members of Philadelphia Presbyterian church in Mint Hill and Vic continues to enjoy his work at the funeral home helping others in their time of need.

 Anthony SholarOffice Manager

 A former resident of Chinquapin, NC, Anthony began working with Ellington Funeral Services part-time in 2015.
 In 2017, he began working as the Office Manager in an effort to better serve families in their time of need.
+Anthony is currently enrolled at Fayetteville Technical Community College in the Funeral Directing program.
 During his free time, he enjoys spending time with family and friends.